IGs and Leg Breaks

 Are Italian Greyhounds More Likely to Break a Leg?

 Yes, Italian Greyhounds have very thin legs.
-Italian Greyhounds also love acrobatics, like jumping from your love seat to your sofa in a single bound, which put those thin legs in jeopardy time and time again.
-If you have children who have not been properly trained on how to be gentle with this breed, or your IG plays with large dogs, you are increasing the risk of your dog breaking their leg.
-Some Italian Greyhounds have less dense legs so they are more prone to leg breaks.
-A broken leg is far more common in young, growing dogs, but any Italian Greyhound can break a let from poor landings, falls, or an accident like being sat or stepped on.
+Italian Greyhounds also love acrobatics, like jumping from your loveseat to your sofa in a single bound, which puts those thin legs in jeopardy time and time again.
+If you have children who have not been properly trained to be gentle with this breed, or your IG plays with large dogs, you increase the risk of your dog breaking their leg.
+Some Italian Greyhounds have less dense legs, making them more prone to leg breaks.
+A broken leg is far more common in young, growing dogs, but any Italian Greyhound can break a leg from poor landings, falls, or an accident like being sat or stepped on.
 It is not uncommon in the Italian Greyhound community to hear of an IG who broke their leg by merely jumping off a sofa, bed, or out of a car.
 Some IGs have broken both front legs jumping off of furniture.
 Jumping off high beds onto hardwood floors is particularly dangerous for IGs’ thin little legs.

 This dog broke both front legs at the same time.